 The Security, Privacy and Data Models for this project can thus be seen as an evolution of ITS methodologies that integrate IoT measures.
 The AUTOPILOT risks, threats, assets and stakeholders are a superset of those of ITS and IoT.

-In the AUTOPILOT context, the traditional Confidentiality, Integrity, Non-repudiation, Availability, Authenticity and Accountability security objectives must all come after safety and help to ensure safety.
+In the AUTOPILOT context, the traditional confidentiality, integrity, non-repudiation, availability, authenticity and accountability security objectives must all come after safety and must help to ensure safety.

-Safety, even if not strictly in the scope of this document, has major weight in deciding the risk ranking, the mitigations and the requirements for AUTOPILOT.
+Safety, even though it is not strictly in the scope of this document, has major weight in deciding the risk ranking, the mitigations and the requirements for AUTOPILOT.
+For this reason it has been taken into account as a key aspect while performing the risk analysis.

-As perfect security does not exist, the design of security features in a safety critical environment always puts safety as the top priority.
+As perfect security does not exist, the design of security features in a safety-critical environment always puts safety as the top priority.
 ETSI, as in the ETSI TR 102 893 [2], addresses the core threats, risks and vulnerabilities for ITS-G5.

 In this document we present the AUTOPILOT open IoT platform for AD, which makes use of ITS-G5, and specify security and privacy approaches building on top of ETSI results.

-This document will point out and it will contain references to several standards that cover security and privacy.
+The document also provides references to several standards that cover security and privacy.

-It is not in the scope of this document to analyse the low level security details of the used communication technologies (like e.g. LTE or Wi-Fi).
+It is not in the scope of this document to analyse the low-level security details of the used communication technologies (e.g., LTE or Wi-Fi).